Applying Subschemas Conditionally¶

 dependentRequired¶

-keyword conditionally requires that certain
+The dependentRequired keyword conditionally requires that certain

 properties must be present if a given property is present in an object.